ashwinpn/Movie-Recommendation-Engines/README.md

 ## Information Retrieval (Scraping)

 - Using ``` requests ``` and ``` bs4 (BeautifulSoup) ``` for static web pages and ``` Selenium ``` for dynamic pages
-- Refer [] for a basic shell/structure of a scraper
+- Refer [ashwinpn/Advanced-Python/blob/master/Web%20Scraper.ipynb](https://github.com/ashwinpn/Advanced-Python/blob/master/Web%20Scraper.ipynb) for a basic shell/structure of a scraper.

 ## Problem Statement
 This project is divided into two parts: